 Peak lopping is required when a facility runs out of power, rather than making standby provision for power failure.
 The most common application for the use of a peak lopping generator is when a building goes through a change of use.

 Example of ‘peak demand’ power failure

 An agricultural building that may have been used as a chicken house, cattle shed or feed storage may be subject to change of use.
 The power supply provided to the original use will be enough to run light, and possibly heat.
-This is usually a 100amp 3 phase supply.
+This usually has a 100amp 3 phase supply.

 If the building’s use is changed to a holiday let or industrial unit (such as one providing power to a wood working or paint finishing business) the electrical demand will increase significantly.

 For a large proportion of the day and at weekends, the existing power supply will be sufficient however, there will be peak times when demand exceeds supply.
 This unsupported demand will cause the power supply to ‘trip’ and the mains power will fail.